ibraheemdev/ibraheemca/content/posts/2020-07-23-simple-and-reusable-struct-validations-in-golang.md

 }
 ```

 The above code is repetitive, cumbersome, and probably not the best fit for most applications.
 An alternative method is to use struct tags and reflection.
-Packages such as [go-playgrounds 'validator'](https://github.com/go-playground/validator) use this method to allow you to write code like this:
+Packages such as [go-playgrounds 'validator'](https://github.com/go-playground/validator) provide reflection based apis that allow you to write code like this:

 ```go
 type User struct {